HenriWahl/docker-dhcpy6d/README.md

 Dockerfile and related stuff for https://github.com/HenriWahl/dhcpy6d.

+See more details about *dhcpy6d* in its documentation at https://dhcpy6d.de/documentation

 Because the main feature of *dhcpy6d* is its access to the requesting clients MAC addresses, it makes no sense to run inside an own container network.